2023 MotoAmerica Superbike Championship

-The 2023 MotoAmerica Superbike Championship season is the 47th season of the premier class of circuit-based motorcycle racing in the United States and the ninth with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).
+The 2023 MotoAmerica Superbike Championship season was the 47th season of the premier class of circuit-based motorcycle racing in the United States and the ninth with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).

 Calendar and results

-The calendar features 9 rounds of 2 races each.
-Additionally, 2 rounds, Laguna Seca and Pittsburgh, will have a third race.
+The calendar featured 9 rounds of 2 races each.
+Additionally, 2 rounds, Laguna Seca and Pittsburgh, had a third race.